mcjauregui72/CNN_MedImageClassification/README.md

 It could be that the two submodels are underperforming or have biases.
 If this is the case, averaging the two submodels' predictions would not necessarily improve performance.
 It's also possible that averaging the submodels' predictions is exacerbating weaknesses in the two models if the models are making similar errors.

 Overfitting or underfitting could also be a factor.
 Averaging the predictions of models that overfit the training data could result in poor generalization to unseen data.
-Averaging predictions could also be problematic if the submodels are underfitting the training data because the averages could be failing to capture complex patterns.
+Averaging predictions could also be problematic if the submodels are underfitting the training data, because the averages could be failing to capture complex patterns.

-Alternatively, it might be the case that simple averaging is not appropriate when ensembling our two models.
+It may be the case that simple averaging is not appropriate when ensembling first_model and second_model.
 Averaging predictions when one model submodel is significantly better than the other can dilute the effectiveness of the stronger model.
-Using weighted averaging instead of simple averaging might be called for in this case, as first_model has significantly better accuracy scores than second_model.
+Using weighted averaging instead of simple averaging might be called for in this case.
 A possible next step could be ensembling first_model and second_model with weighted averages.